 - Do not visit parks that have been closed by local authorities like the public health department or land management agencies.

-- Stay 6 feet away from people you do not live with and avoid narrow trails where distancing may prove difficult.
+- Stay 6 feet away from people outside of your social bubble and avoid narrow trails where distancing may prove difficult.
 If you cannot maintain 6 feet of distance, do not enter the space.

 - Consider visiting in off times to minimize the risk of trailhead crowding.